porterjamesj/website/content/hiking/lt23/day8/index.md

 {{< oneimage src="images/yellow_deli.jpg" caption="A sign along the trail advertising the Yellow Deli hostel." >}}

 The Yellow Deli and the ethics of staying there are popular topics of conversation throughout this section of trail.
-I remember someone remarking that hiker hostels are must be a pretty good cult recruitment strategy, since many thru-hikers are just sort of lost in life and liable to latch on to anything they come across.
-Regardless, my plan is to stay at the Inn, since I've read it's a not-to-be-missed experience, and trail crosses almost directly past it.
+I remember someone remarking that hiker hostels must be a pretty good cult recruitment strategy, since many thru-hikers are just sort of lost in life and liable to latch on to anything they come across.
+Regardless, my plan is to stay at the Inn, since I've read it's a not-to-be-missed experience, and the trail crosses almost directly past it.
 How cool is that?

 I stay up later than I intended hanging out with everyone and go to sleep content.
 Killington tomorrow!